 Otherwise, remove the canning lid carefully, doing so by lifting the side away from your face so that any remaining steam will exit out of the back and not directly in your face.

 Next, remove the jars with a lifter, taking care not to tilt them.
-Put them on a heat-resistant surface, allowing them to remain undisturbed until your jars are completely cooled.
+Put them on a heat-resistant surface (such as a towel), allowing them to remain undisturbed until your jars are completely cooled.
 Keep them out of a draft, which can cause the jars to crack.

 As your jars cool, you may hear popping noises.
 That’s not a bad thing – it just means your jars are sealing!
 Once they are fully cooled (I recommend waiting 12-24 hours) you can go ahead and label and store them in a place that is out of direct heat and sunlight.

 Common Mistakes When Using a Pressure Canner

 There are a few mistakes you need to avoid making when you are using a pressure canner.

 For example, you need to adjust for altitude.
 This is something you need to do when you are using a water bath canner, too.
 If you don’t adjust for altitude, then you can’t make adjustments for pressure which is necessary because internal pressures inside the canner are lower at higher altitudes.
 Make sure you check instructions for whatever it is you are canning.